-Knight expects that it will depend on acquisition of rights to products from other companies as the primary source for new products.
+Knight's growth depends on acquisition of rights to products from other companies as the primary source for new products.
 Risks in acquiring new products include: a) the ability to locate new products that are attractive and complement Knight's business, and b) the price to acquire or obtain the license for these products may be too costly to justify the acquisition.
-Knight also foresees facing competition from other pharmaceutical companies in acquiring rights to products, which will make it more difficult for Knight to find attractive products on acceptable terms.
+Knight faces ongoing competition from other pharmaceutical companies in acquiring rights to products, which makes it difficult for Knight to find attractive products on acceptable terms.